armadillica/flamenco/docs/docs/user_manual/installation.md

 Manager will log the offending name, and refuse to start.

+## Enable project for Flamenco

+You can enable for Flamenco any Blender Cloud project you are part of, by going to the main project view (the homepage of a project), clicking on "Edit Project" and then "Flamenco".
+Alternatively, you can visit the url `https://cloud.blender.org/p/<your_project_url>/edit/flamenco`.
+Once in the Flamenco page, click on "Enable for Flamenco".
+After clicking, some things will happen:

+- You will be able to see your project in [Flamenco](https://cloud.blender.org/flamenco/), where you will manage jobs and tasks.
+- A Flamenco Manager will be attached to the project.

 ## Flamenco Worker

 Flamenco Workers are in charge of executing tasks they fetch from the Manager.
 Workers are written